m-voit/concepts-of-programming-languages/README.md

 - Is npm as "build" tool ok?
 - High level overview over functional programming in go vs js.
 - Only use boolparser as skeleton for the paper.

 - Live Code/Beispiele in Präsentation?
 - Präsentation abgeben?

-- JS Klassen benutzen in Ordnung. Ähnlich wie structs in go fp parser.
+- JS Klassen benutzen in Ordnung? Ähnlich wie structs in go fp parser.